Azure/bicep-types-az/generated/recoveryservicessiterecovery/microsoft.recoveryservices/2021-03-01/types.md

 * **appConsistentFrequencyInMinutes**: int (WriteOnly): The app consistent snapshot frequency (in minutes).
 * **crashConsistentFrequencyInMinutes**: int (WriteOnly): The crash consistent snapshot frequency (in minutes).
 * **instanceType**: 'A2A' (Required): The class type.
-* **multiVmSyncStatus**: 'Disable' | 'Enable' (Required, WriteOnly): A value indicating whether multi-VM sync has to be enabled.
+* **multiVmSyncStatus**: 'Disable' | 'Enable' | string (Required, WriteOnly): A value indicating whether multi-VM sync has to be enabled.
 Value should be 'Enabled' or 'Disabled'.
 * **recoveryPointHistory**: int (WriteOnly): The duration in minutes until which the recovery points need to be stored.

 ### HyperVReplicaPolicyInput